Monday - Friday: 8 a.m. - 5 p.m.

 We’re excited to announce that at-home CLEP® exams with remote proctoring are now available.
 Remote proctoring allows students to take an exam online while a human proctor monitors them via video.

 At-home exams will be administered by Proctortrack, CLEP’s remote proctoring partner that specializes in verifying the identity of online test takers while detecting and deterring academic misconduct.
 Proctortrack will serve as the sole provider of remote-proctored CLEP exams to ensure consistency in registration, scheduling, and administration in a secure online environment.

 Students must have a PC computer or laptop (no Macs), an internal/external speaker and microphone, a camera, and, if taking notes during the exam, a white board with a dry erase marker or one sheet of paper in a transparent sheet protector with a dry erase marker.
 They must also be alone in a private room.

 Proctored correspondence exams for other institutions are done through Testing Services by appointment only.
 Candidates must pay the proctor fee prior to scheduling the appointment.

-LPN-RN Bridge candidates receiving the minimum score requirement on the NLN/PAX exam will be provided information from the Three Rivers Nursing Department about registering and paying the test and proctoring fees, along with the payment code needed to access the account.
+Candidates receiving the minimum composite score requirement of 75% on the HESI A2 RN Entrance Exam will be provided information from the Three Rivers Nursing Department about registering and paying the test and proctoring fees, along with the payment code needed to access the account.
 Applications and deadlines can be found here.